GenesysCloudBlueprints/digital-messaging-translator-blueprint/blueprint/index.md

 2. Switch to the folder where the files for your messaging translation assistant are located.
 In the local node-modules folder run `npm install` to install the dependencies.
 3. To run the server locally, run `node run-local.js`.

+### Running via Docker

+1. In your terminal, run `docker build -t translate-digital-messaging .` to build the Docker image.
+2. To run the Docker container, run `docker run -p 443:443 translate-digital-messaging`.

 ### Test the solution